 Limits, continuity, differential and integral calculus of functions of one variable.
-Prerequisites: Grade of "C" or better in (MAT150 or MAT151 or MAT152 and MAT182) or MAT187 or equivalent or satisfactory score on district placement exam.
+Prerequisites: Grade of "C" or better in [MAT182 and (MAT150, MAT151 or MAT152)], or MAT187, or appropriate Math placement test score.
 Course Notes: Students may receive credit for only one of the following: MAT220 or MAT221.